 - Sri Lanka

-- Non-immigrant visas for the Philippines: visa can be obtained for temporary visits that include tourism, transit, business, study or employment.
+- Non-immigrant visas for the Philippines: these visas can be obtained for temporary visits for purposes of tourism, transit, business, study or employment.

-- An immigrant visa to the Philippines: for the Philippines is designed for foreign nationals who wish to become permanent residents in the country.
+- immigrant visas for the Philippines: these visas are designed for foreign nationals who wish to become permanent residents in the country.